Colin McCahon: Legacy

-Family house museum and artists' residency
+Family house museum

 The McCahon family house near French Bay, Titirangi, Auckland, now serves as a small museum about Colin McCahon and his family.
 The house is surrounded by kauri trees.

+McCahon House Trust, artists' residency

 A more contemporary house and studio on the same section of land serves as the base for the McCahon House artists' residency.
 The contemporary house hosts three artists for three months every year since 2006.
+In 2022 Tanu Gogo was in-residence.
 In 2021 residencies were awarded to: Emily Karaka, Moniek Schrijer and Cora-Allan Wickliffe.
 Other artists who have completed a residency include Judy Millar, Andrew McLeod, James Robinson, Gavin Hipkins, Rohan Wealleans, Luise Fong, Eve Armstrong, Lisa Reihana, Ava Seymour, Andy Leleisi’uao, Jim Speers, Liyen Chong, Tim Wagg and Wayne Youle.

 Retrospectives

 A major retrospective of his work at the Stedelijk Museum in Amsterdam in 2002 introduced McCahon as "the first modern New Zealand painter of major international importance."